qqrs/qqrs.github.com/source/_posts/2013-04-22-interfacing-a-softpot-sensor-to-an-adc.markdown

 so this effect seems to be caused by the conductive shunt layer shorting out a cross section of the resistive layer at the point of contact.

 **Warning:** By pressing both ends of the SoftPot at the same time it is possible to short power to ground, which can damage the SoftPot.
-This might be a real concern for the angular position configuration, since a stray finger could press both ends at the same time.
+This might be a serious concern for the rotary SoftPot, since a stray finger could easily press both ends at the same time.
 A resistor in series with the supply pin should protect against this, but will reduce the voltage range of the output.

 ### SoftPot with Pulldown